ma921/COBOL/README.md

 This repository contains the Python code that was presented for the following paper.

 [1] Wenjie Xu*, Masaki Adachi*, Colin N. Jones, Michael A. Osborne, Principled Bayesian Optimization in Collaboration with Human Experts.
-Advances in Neural Information Processing Systems 35 (NeurIPS; **Spotlight**), 2024
+Advances in Neural Information Processing Systems 35 (NeurIPS; **Spotlight**), 2024 <br>
 Links: NeurIPS proceedings, arXiv, OpenReview
 *: Equal contribution